James Rose Innes: Judicial career

-The Non-Racial Franchise Association
+Non-Racial Franchise Association

 After his retirement from the bench, Innes was free once again to express his political views, and especially his staunch Cape liberal commitments.
 In 1929, when Prime Minister J. B. M. Hertzog was intensifying plans to strip black Africans of their rights, Innes founded the Non-Racial Franchise Association to protect the beleaguered Cape Qualified Franchise and extend it to the rest of the country.
 At the Association's opening function he said:"In a comparatively short time, we shall have to deal with a great body of Natives whose education has enabled them to appreciate the value of the political status denied them, and has stimulated their determination to obtain it, and they will be embittered by the grievances, economic and administrative which are bound to accumulate when one section of the people is deprived of those voting rights which its fellow citizens enjoy.

 Is it seriously contemplated, may I ask, to repress these aspirations, to hold this aggrieved and angry multitude down by force?
 Because – let us make no mistake - it will come to that in the end.
 This is not a mere denial of liberty; it is a case of taking away liberty which has been long enjoyed.
 That process, however disguised, is an act of spoliation dependent on force but force is not solvent of human problems.
 One would think that in South Africa there would be no need to press home that truth.
 And yet we are apt to forget, in dealing with this problem, that you cannot kill the soul of the people; and that the spirit of man will not tamely submit to the loss of rights which materially and spiritually he values. ...

 South Africa stands at the parting of the ways.
 She may take the path of repression, easy at first with its downward grade, but it leads to the abyss – not in our time, but in the time of our descendants, whose interests it is our sacred duty to guard."Ultimately, the Association failed in its mission.
 The government succeeded in stripping black South Africans of the vote, and adopted a policy of apartheid that led to violence, discrimination and repression worse, no doubt, than Innes had foreseen.